 How does minimally invasive spine surgery work?

 Some patients wonder if minimally invasive spine surgery is experimental, but it has actually been around for quite some time.
-The Denver area spine surgeons at Neurosurgery One all have trained in minimally invasive spine surgery and use it whenever possible as it can offer benefits in terms of faster recovery and less pain for patients.
+The Denver spine surgeons at Neurosurgery One all have trained in these procedures and use them whenever possible as they can offer benefits in terms of faster recovery and less pain for patients.

 In traditional open spine surgery, surgeons make a large incision and muscles are pulled away from the bone so the surgeon can access the spine.
 This can cause patients additional short-term pain during surgery recovery.
 Some research suggests the disruption to surrounding tissue may increase the risk of future problems in nearby areas of the spine, called adjacent level disease.